BiliousData/PSychXfail/FORMATS.md

 In [iso/chart/](/iso/chart/), you can find .json files.
 These .json files will be converted to .cht files that are significantly smaller and can be played by the game.

+## STR files

+In [iso/movies](/iso/movies), you can find .str files.
+I am NOT ready to attempt to explain these, but know that they are basically video files for the Playstation.

 ## What files go into the final binary

 You can control which files go into the final binary in [funkin.xml](/funkin.xml).
 The format is pretty obvious, so I won't go into much more detail here.